 The Vietnam War is one of the most divisive moments in US history and because of this, many educators experience difficulty teaching it in their classrooms.
 The Vietnam Veterans Memorial Fund provides teachers with robust education materials to help students learn about the lasting impact of the Vietnam War, while reinforcing history, civic engagement, writing, and other interdisciplinary skills.

-Echoes From The Wall is the Vietnam Veterans Memorial Fund’s comprehensive high-school level curriculum on the Vietnam war and era.
+The War and The Wall is the Vietnam Veterans Memorial Fund’s comprehensive high-school level curriculum on the Vietnam war and era.
 This curriculum is available free of charge and comes complete with background readings, in-class and extension activities tied to national learning standards, and lecture presentations incorporating primary source audio and video that can be presented in the classroom.
 Sets include:

 SOCIAL: Evolution of the Draft, Protests Against War, Film & War, Music & War